Computer Mouse Shoulder Pain: Why It Happens and How to Finally Get Relief

 What causes computer mouse shoulder pain?

 Computer mouse shoulder is a repetitive strain injury caused by holding your arm outstretched for hours while using a standard mouse.
-This forces your rotator cuff and upper trapezius muscles to contract continuously just to resist gravity, accumulating stress faster than muscles can recover.
+This forces your rotator cuff and upper trapezius muscles to contract continuously just to resist gravity, while various muscles help the shoulder blade attach to the spine, ribcage, neck, and skull, and keeping the arm away from the body increases the load, accumulating stress faster than muscles can recover.

 How can an ergonomic mouse help with shoulder pain?